Coke Zero Makes Eating A Lifestyle.

 Here’s how we cook:

-Coke Zero will feed the people’s feeds, showing up in real time whenever Gen Z eats.
+Coke Zero feeds the people’s feeds, showing up in real time whenever Gen Z eats.

-Coke Zero will sponsor drag queens (the divas who invented this language) and host their first ever Ballroom at NYC Pride.
+Coke Zero sponsors drag queens (the divas who invented this language) and hosts their first-ever Ballroom at NYC Pride.

 With “Eat Down, Drink Up,” Coke Zero gets into the conversation.
 Not by waiting at an empty table.
 But by showing up in people’s hands and in their lives.